Top 5 This Week

 Los Angeles Hidden Gems: The Local’s Guide to LA Beyond Hollywood

-Los Angeles is one of those cities that people think they understand before they visit.
-The Hollywood sign, Venice Beach, In-N-Out Burger, Beverly Hills, Disneyland — most visitors have a mental image of LA that was formed by movies and television.
-And that image isn’t wrong, exactly, but it misses what makes the city genuinely fascinating: the layers of distinct neighborhoods, the extraordinary cultural diversity, the thriving arts scene, and the hidden corners that most tourists never find.
+Los Angeles is one of those cities people think they understand before they ever arrive.
+The Hollywood sign, Venice Beach, In-N-Out Burger, Beverly Hills, Disneyland — most visitors carry a mental image of LA assembled from movies and television.
+That image isn’t wrong, but it skips the part that actually makes the city interesting: the patchwork of sharply distinct neighborhoods, the cultural diversity that runs deeper here than almost anywhere in the country, a restless arts scene, and the corners most tourists never reach.

 Beyond the Tourist Trail